17. How to Take Photos 12: Nature Photography 2: Telephoto

 1. You need to be quiet.
 Wild animals are fearful, and run from loud noises.
 You need to creep up on them quietly, and maybe you'll see them before they see you and run off.

 2. Open your ears.
-Students ask me, how did I get these photos of foxes?
+Students ask me, how did I get this photo of foxes?

 It's simple.
 I listened for them.
 Many animals communicate with each other.
 Foxes will bark, yip, and yowl at each other - it sounds higher in pitch than a dog, a bit cat-like.
 If you take out your ear phones and just listen to the world around you, finding these animals is as simple as hearing them, and walking toward them.